Skip To Main Content

-Vigil’s appointment as the Pack’s new football coach came following the retirement of longtime CSU Pueblo head coach John Wristen, who was hired by his alma mater to resurrect the ThunderWolves football program in 2007.
+Vigil was named just the fifth head football coach in program history and the second since the program was reinstated in 2008 when he was hired in December 2022.
+His appointment as the Pack’s new football coach came following the retirement of longtime CSU Pueblo head coach John Wristen, who was hired by his alma mater to resurrect the ThunderWolves football program in 2007.
 Wristen spent 15 seasons (2008-22) as the head coach.

 Vigil's second Pack team in 2024 posted a 10-2 overall record and went undefeated in Rocky Mountain Athletic Conference play with a 9-0 record.
 The Pack earned the program's ninth all-time RMAC title and first outright league title since 2013.
 The team earned the No. 1 seed in Super Region IV and hosted a second round NCAA Playoff game against Minnesota State.
 The Pack finished the season ranked No. 8 and No. 11 in the final AFCA Division II Coaches and D2Football.com polls.

 The Pack offense finished the 2024 season ranked in the Top 10 in Division II in passing (6th, a school record 308.5 yards per game), scoring offense (7th, a school record 40.2 points per game), total offense (9th, a school record 462.3 yards per game) and passing completion percentage (10th, a school record .656 percent).
 In addition, the Pack was 11th in Division II in team passing efficiency at 163.5.
+Meanwhile, on the defense, the Pack was sixth in sacks as they averaged 3.33 per game and 16th in interceptions as they picked off 15 passes and was eighth in Division II in blocked kicks with seven, including a school-record tying three blocked kicks.

-Vigil, who is no stranger to the Rocky Mountain Athletic Conference, played at Colorado Mesa from 2005-08 and also coached with the Mavericks from 2012-14 and spent one season coaching at Colorado School of Mines, arrived at CSU Pueblo after spending the last two seasons (2021-22) as the head football coach at Western New Mexico University, which is an NCAA Division II school in the Lone Star Conference that is located in Silver City, New Mexico.
+Vigil, who is no stranger to the Rocky Mountain Athletic Conference as he played at Colorado Mesa from 2005-08 and also coached with the Mavericks from 2012-14 and spent one season coaching at Colorado School of Mines, arrived at CSU Pueblo after spending the last two seasons (2021-22) as the head football coach at Western New Mexico University, which is an NCAA Division II school in the Lone Star Conference that is located in Silver City, New Mexico.

 Under Vigil’s leadership, the Mustangs recorded the program’s first winning season in the LSC since 1993 during the 2022 campaign.
 During Vigil’s tenure, the Mustangs’ football program earned 22 All-Conference awards from the LSC, including a program-best 17 selections in 2022.
 Those 17 selections were the most for the program in its LSC history.